UniversityOfHelsinkiCS/riksutin/docs/Algorithm.md

 ### Country

 `Country` includes all the country risks.
 These risks are based on the country the user has selected.
-It is a simple key-value object where the key is a title of the risk and value is either a risk level (a number from 1 to 3) or a some other value if it requires information from the survey before it can be converted to a risk level.
+It is a simple key-value object where the key is a title of the risk and value is either a risk level (a number from 1 to 3) or some other value if it requires information from the survey before it can be converted to a risk level.

 The object includes the following data.
 The source for data is in the brackets: